ptomulik/testmd/rst/README.rst

 - **Resubmit - Compose (Template)**.

 Each action uses a template message.
-The template message defines all details of the **new** wrapping message to be submitted to the spam centre.
-Specifically, the template contains sender and recipient addresses, subject and content.
+The template message defines all details of the **new** wrapping message.
+Specifically, it contains sender and recipient addresses, subject and content.
 The **Resubmit**'s filter action then just appends an attachment (spam sample) to the template and submits it with the sample attached.

 The **Resubmit - Send Now (Template)** action wraps an extracted attachment with template message and sends it to a destination address(es) specified in